username29800/Project-Workflow-DocsTemplate/Template.md

   - R: (Real/Resource) The prefix that comes before a name of an Actually Existent Component, no whitespace allowed after colon(:).
+    - The name of a Component or an Element of a Group MUST start with one or more prefix(es).
+    - Each prefix should be separated by comma if there are more than one prefix.
   - C: (Conceptual) The prefix that comes before a name of Concept-Only/Abstract Component, no whitespace allowed after colon(:)
     - The elements following any prefix can be grouped in parentheses.
 In this case, the prefix before group applies to every group element.
     - Elements containing whitespace also must be nested in parentheses.
     - Group Elements are separated by comma(,)
       - If the Element itself contains comma, use double comma(,,) for literal comma.
   - Other custom prefixes: can be declared/defined according to Project features
+    - S: (source) A Source code file, or a script file.
+    - A: (Asset) Resource that is not a source code or script
+    - I: (Internal) files that are not used directly: e.g. .git
+    - D: (Document) A Documentation file

 # Example
 ## Example1-version0